-The Contractor shall establish and implement a Quality Assurance program.
-The Contractor shall provide a Quality Assurance Surveillance Plan (QASP) as part of their proposal.
+The contractor shall establish and implement a Quality Assurance (QA) program.
+The contractor shall provide a Quality Assurance Surveillance Plan (QASP) as part of their proposal.
 The QASP shall be approved by the COR.
-Once approved, the QASP shall be implemented at Contract Award and shall be continued throughout the Period of Performance of the Contract.
-The plan shall consist of sequential inspection and progressive Quality Control throughout the lifecycle of the Contract.
+Once approved, the QASP shall be implemented at Contract Award and shall be continued throughout the period of performance of the contract.
+The plan shall consist of sequential inspection and progressive Quality Control (QC) throughout the lifecycle of the contract.
 The QASP shall detail methods for documenting defects, providing for timely correction of deficiencies, identifying deficient areas, and recommending solutions to systemic problems.

-The QASP shall ensure the quality of items presented to the Government meets the requirements of the specifications, whether processed by the Contractor, or procured from subcontractors or vendors.
-The plan shall be totally integrated into all areas of the Contractor's development and operation, both technical and administrative, including project oversight and non-project related activities.
-If during the Period of Performance of the Base Contract, modifications to the QASP are proposed for any reason, the Contractor shall submit the changes to the Government for approval.
-The submission schedule shall allow ten (10) working days for the Government review and provide comments prior to implementation.
+The QASP shall ensure that the quality of items presented to the Government meets the requirements of the specifications, whether processed by the contractor, or procured from subcontractors or vendors.
+The plan shall be totally integrated into all areas of the contractor's development and operation, both technical and administrative, including project oversight and non-project related activities.
+If during the period of performance of the base contract, modifications to the QASP are proposed for any reason, the contractor shall submit the changes to the Government for approval.
+The submission schedule shall allow 10 working days for the Government review and provide comments prior to implementation.

-The personnel assigned to the development, administration, and daily functions of the QASP, shall be fully trained in their areas of responsibility which may include: instruction and procedure development; product quality monitoring; inspection techniques; and inspection data management and analysis.
-The personnel assigned to quality assurance functions shall have sufficient, well defined responsibilities, the independent authority and organizational freedom to identify and evaluate quality problems and to initiate and recommend timely and positive solutions.
-Timely notice shall be given to the Government of personnel changes that affect the overall and internal reporting requirements of either the Quality Assurance organization or its assigned personnel.
+The personnel assigned to the development, administration, and daily functions of the QASP shall be fully trained in their areas of responsibility, which may include instruction and procedure development; product quality monitoring; inspection techniques; and inspection data management and analysis.
+The personnel assigned to QA functions shall have sufficient, well-defined responsibilities, the independent authority and organizational freedom to identify and evaluate quality problems, and to initiate and recommend timely and positive solutions.
+Timely notice shall be given to the Government of personnel changes that affect the overall and internal reporting requirements of either the QA organization or its assigned personnel.

-Documentation which demonstrates the Contractor has accomplished Quality Assurance inspection shall be maintained and be made available to the Government prior to presentation for preliminary acceptance.
+Documentation demonstrating that the contractor has accomplished QA inspection shall be maintained and be made available to the Government prior to presentation for preliminary acceptance.
 The inspection documentation shall clearly describe the type of inspection to be accomplished with acceptance or rejection criteria.
-The documentation shall list the quantity and type of deficiencies found and the nature of the corrective action taken The establishment and implementation of a QASP by a subcontractor or vendor does not relieve the Contractor of its responsibility to furnish to the Government items which fully comply with the requirements of the Contract.
+The documentation shall list the quantity and type of deficiencies found and the nature of the corrective action taken.

+The establishment and implementation of a QASP by a subcontractor or vendor does not relieve the contractor of their responsibility to furnish to the Government items which fully comply with the requirements of the contract.

-Quality Assurance procedures shall be applied to all deliverables, invoices, conference presentations, reports, and other products as prescribed by the COR.
-The Contractor, in the performance of the Contract, shall conduct audits of the developing products.
+QA procedures shall be applied to all deliverables, invoices, conference presentations, reports, and other products as prescribed by the COR.
+The contractor, in the performance of the contract, shall conduct audits of the developing products.
 The QASP shall describe the audit procedures to be used and shall identify the documents to be audited.